Get out of your head and into your life.

 Get help with generalized anxiety, panic attacks, social anxiety, phobias, and obsessive-compulsive disorders.

-Do you spend more time worrying or obsessing than you do living in the moment?
+Do you spend more time worrying or obsessing than you do actually living?

 Anxiety is a common experience for Type A’s, but it often goes unnoticed until later in life.
 Maybe you struggled with anxiety when you were younger, but you were doing well until a major life change or stressor.